2110 Rayburn HOB

 Rep. Nadler’s district includes Ground Zero, the site where the Twin Towers once stood.
 Since the 9/11 attacks, he has been a leader in Congress on addressing the health and environmental impacts of the collapse of the World Trade Center on first responders and area residents, workers and students.
 He continues to demand that the Environmental Protection Agency conduct proper testing and clean up of the affected areas.

-The Tenth Congressional District of New York is also home to many of the nation’s most recognizable landmarks, including the Statue of Liberty, the Empire State Building, South Street Seaport, Lincoln Center, Penn Station, Madison Square Garden, and New York’s City Hall.
+The Tenth Congressional District of New York is also home to many of the nation’s most recognizable landmarks, including the Statue of Liberty, South Street Seaport, Lincoln Center, Columbia University, and New York’s City Hall.

 A well-regarded source of political opinion and policy expertise, Rep. Nadler has been a featured guest on nearly every significant public affairs and news program, including NBC’s Meet the Press, CBS's Face the Nation, and various shows on MSNBC.
 Nadler is also a reliable commentator for major print news sources, both nationally and internationally, and is often quoted in outlets such as the Associated Press, the New York Times, the New York Post, the New York Daily News and the Washington Post.